Multiple Shows Daily

 Please note, the doors will close precisely on the hour to start all shows, and admission cannot be allowed after that time due to the dark conditions and safety concerns.
 All showtimes and shows are subject to change or cancellation without notice.

-The Taylor Planetarium at Museum of the Rockies joins only a handful of planetariums in the world that offer advanced, Digistar 5 projection technologies.
-Developed by Evans & Sutherland, this state-of-the-art projection system allows visitors to experience our universe and our world in vivid colors, dramatic motion and brilliant displays of light.
-Each show runs for approximately 30 minutes.
-We suggest getting to your seat 10 minutes before Showtime as the doors close precisely on the hour.
+The Taylor Planetarium at Museum of the Rockies offers Digistar 4K digital projection on a 40-foot dome.
+Developed by Evans & Sutherland, this state-of-the-art projection system allows visitors to experience our universe and our world in vivid colors, dramatic motion, and brilliant displays of light.

 Limited Access and a Mask/Face covering is a must inside the planetarium.

 All museum staff, members, and visitors must bring and wear a mask or face-covering that covers their mouth and nose at all times while inside of the Taylor Planetarium.
 This requirement does not apply to children under the age of two (2) or to individuals who are unable to wear a face-covering due to a medical condition.
 Due to the confined spaces inside of the planetarium, a limited number of visitors will be allowed access during each show.

 There are multiple shows daily.
 Please see the front desk upon your arrival for showtimes.

 DARK explains and explores the nature of dark matter, the missing 80% of the mass of the Universe.
 This show is presented by Dr. Alan Duffy, an astronomer from the International Centre for Radio Astronomy Research (ICRAR) at the University of Western Australia who creates simulations of dark matter evolution inside supercomputers.
 Alan introduces us to the idea of dark matter, why astronomers think it exists, and explains why radio astronomy is so well-suited to its discovery.
 Audience Type: General.